-All these policies are designed to create more opportunities for participation of the wider community and improve the health and wellbeing of the residents and visitors.
+All these policies are designed to give people more opportunities to participate in community life and improve the health and wellbeing of the residents and visitors.

 Policy 6.5 is in keeping with the National Planning Policy Framework and local policy, and contributes to the sustainability of the village through the provision of solar renewable energy.